jbritain/visual-vibrance/README.md

 ![](/assets/glimmer-banner.png)

-Glimmer is a Minecraft shaderpack designed to be simple and performant.
-I develop it when I'm not at my PC because Glint doesn't run on my laptop.
+Glimmer is a Minecraft shaderpack designed to be simple and performant without looking like it.

 ## Features
 - 'Potato', 'Toaster', 'Integrated Graphics' and 'Dedicated Graphics' presets, designed to run on anything from your fridge to a NASA supercomputer.